milanbudhathoki38/c-fundamentals/README.md

 This was my first program.
 I have since learned C++, Python, and JavaScript/Next.js.
 Planning to revisit and expand this project as my math and CS knowledge grows — especially the connections between Fibonacci, the Golden Ratio, and series convergence.

 ## Course
-Concepts of Programming — Lyon College
+Concepts of Programming — Lyon College(Spring 2025)